-During those difficult periods, the Company responded by focusing on improving operating efficiency, rebalancing its global manufacturing network, reducing capacity by restructuring, diversifying into new markets and expanding its customer base.
+During those difficult periods, the Company responded by improving operating efficiency, rebalancing its global manufacturing network, restructuring to reduce capacity, diversifying into new markets and expanding its customer base.

-In 2001, the Company announced its first restructuring plan in response to the weakened end markets.
+In 2001, the Company announced its first restructuring plan.
 As the downturn continued, the Company announced further restructuring plans in 2002 and 2003.
-In April 2004, Celestica announced an additional restructuring plan to be recorded throughout 2004 and into the first quarter of 2005.
-The restructuring plans are focused on consolidating facilities thereby increasing capacity utilization while increasing production in lower cost geographies.
+In April 2004, Celestica announced an additional restructuring.
+The restructuring plans are focused on consolidating facilities, thereby increasing capacity utilization while increasing production in lower cost geographies.
 The Company expects to have an improved balance of high capability and low cost capacity in its global manufacturing network when all of the planned restructuring actions are completed.
-As a result of the Company's past and current restructuring efforts, approximately 70% of its production facilities as of June 30, 2004 were in lower cost geographies, up from approximately 50% at the end of 2002.
+As a result of the Company's past and current restructuring efforts, approximately 70% of its production facilities as of September 30, 2004 were in lower cost geographies, up from approximately 50% at the end of 2002.

 Toward the end of 2003, the Company began to see improvements in the technology end markets.
-This was evidenced by the number of program wins from existing and new customers and increased volumes from existing customers.
-Throughout 2003, revenue continued to improve each quarter, growing 21% from the first quarter to the fourth quarter.
-This trend continued into 2004 as revenue in the first quarter of 2004 grew 5% from the fourth quarter of 2003, and revenue in the second quarter of 2004 grew 15% from the first quarter of 2004.
-Celestica's revenue in the first half of 2004 was \$4.3 billion, up 36% from \$3.2 billion in the first half of 2003.
+This was evidenced by the number of new program wins and increased volumes from existing customers.
+The Company has added more than 80 new customers since 2002, with approximately one-third outside the traditional communications and computing markets.
+Revenue continued to improve throughout the first half of 2004 but weakened in the third quarter as revenue declined 6% sequentially.
+Revenue was \$6.5 billion for the first nine months of 2004, up 35% from \$4.8 billion in the first nine months of 2003.